applepiofmyeye/tp/docs/UserGuide.md

 **What it does**

-Marks the indicated employee as “Absent”, “Late”, or “Present”.
+Marks the indicated employee as “Absent”, “Late”, or “Present” only on the current day.

 **Command Format**

 `mark INDEX /at Attendance_Type` or `mark /n NAME /at Attendance_Type`

 * The attendance type can only be: `ABSENT`, `LATE`, or `PRESENT`.
-* It is not case-insensitive. e.g. you can either enter ABSENT or absent.
+* It is not case-sensitive. e.g. you can either enter ABSENT or absent.

 Examples: